jay-medina/pelicula/README.md

 - Have a way to view the playlist
 - Include a footer that says "My favorite color is {your favorite color}"
 - Ensure the view is responsive
-- Add a No search results page
-- Add a page for errors

 - Build bundle and deploy to github

+## Nice to Haves
+- Create Search bar
+  - parse query params

 ## Done
 - Color Scheme
     - Black
     - White
     - Red

+- Add a No search results page

 - Render the main view
   - Has header splash image